Predictive, finite-sample model choice for time series under stationarity and non-stationarity

 As described in Section~\ref{sec:prec} we then, for any $h=1,\ldots,H := 10$, determine linear \hbox{$h$-step} ahead predictions for $X_{t+h,T}$ with $t+h \in \{n_{0}+1, \ldots, n_{1}\}$.
 We determine the `stationary predictions', with coefficients estimated for a given $p=0,\ldots,p_{\max} := 7$, from $X_{1,T}, \ldots, X_{t,T}$ by $\hat v_{t,T}^{(p,h)}(t)$ from Step~3 of the procedure.
 For simplicity, we have chosen the same $p_{\max}$ for every $T$.
 We further determine `locally stationary predictions' where the coefficients $\hat v_{N,T}^{(p,h)}(t)$ are used for $p=0,\ldots,p_{\max}$ and

 where $N_{\min} := \lfloor (n/2)^{4/5} \rfloor$ and $N_{\max} := \lfloor n^{4/5} \rfloor$.
-Note that $\mathcal{N}$ always contains 25 (or fewer) equally spaced elements, the smallest being $N_{\min}$.
-We limit the number of elements in $\mathcal{N}$ to reduce computation time and point out that results did not change significantly when a larger number of elements was used.
-We then compare the predictors with respect to their empirical mean squared prediction error (MSPE) on the final part of the training set and, according to Step 5 of the procedure, choose the stationary predictor with $\hat p_{\rm s}$ that minimises the MSPE on $M_1$ amongst all stationary predictors and the locally stationary predictor with $(\hat p_{\rm ls}, \hat N_{\rm ls})$ which minimizes the MSPE on $M_1$ amongst all the locally stationary predictors.
+Instead of considering every integer between $N_{\min}$ and $N_{\max}$ as a possible segment size, we restrict the number $\#\mathcal{N}$ of possible values for $N$ to a maximum of 25 elements to reduce computation time.
+The results did not change significantly when a larger number of elements was used.
+We then compare the predictors with respect to their empirical mean squared prediction error (MSPE) on the first validation set and, according to Step 4 of the procedure, choose the stationary predictor with $\hat p_{\stat}$ that minimises the MSPE on $M_1$ amongst all stationary predictors and the locally stationary predictor with $(\hat p_{\lstat}, \hat N_{\lstat})$ which minimizes the MSPE on $M_1$ amongst all the locally stationary predictors.

 For those two predictors we then determine the empirical mean squared prediction errors ${\rm MSPE}_{T,2}^*$ and ${\rm MSPE}_{T,3}^*$, defined in~\eqref{eqn:empMSPE}, on the validation and test set, respectively.
-We record seven pieces of information: $\hat p_{\rm s}$, $\hat p_{\rm ls}, \hat N_{\rm ls}$, ${\rm MSPE}_{T,2}^{\rm s}$, ${\rm MSPE}_{T,2}^{\rm ls}$, ${\rm MSPE}_{T,3}^{\rm s}$, and ${\rm MSPE}_{T,3}^{\rm ls}$.
+We record seven pieces of information: $\hat p_{\stat}$, $\hat p_{\lstat}, \hat N_{\lstat}$, ${\rm MSPE}_{T,2}^{\stat}$, ${\rm MSPE}_{T,2}^{\lstat}$, ${\rm MSPE}_{T,3}^{\stat}$, and ${\rm MSPE}_{T,3}^{\lstat}$.
 We replicate the experiment $10000$ times.

-Now we define the models.
-The first two tvAR(1) models (the innovations $Z_t$ are i.\,i.\,d Gaussian white noise, in all 15 models) are defined by two periodic coefficient functions, namely the models are
+Now we define the first two models.
+Both are tvAR(1) models defined by two periodic coefficient functions, namely the models are